The Dirty Truth About Beauty Before And After Photos

 How To Tell If Before And After Photos Are Real Or Fake

-Because of how heavily edited many other beauty brands’ photos have become, celebrities have started speaking out against egregious image editing.
+Given how heavily edited many other beauty brands’ photos have become, celebrities have started speaking out against egregious image editing.
 In some cases, publishers have retracted their edits and released the original photos.

 In September 2017, France even passed a law that requires a warning label to appear on any image that was edited before being published.
 The label will simply read photographie retouchée, or “edited photograph.”

 On the other hand, when a photo is taken with superb lighting, blemishes seem to magically disappear.
 Good lighting can also artificially fill every little line and crease, creating the illusion of smoother, more youthful-looking skin.
 Even dark spots stand no chance against a professional photographer and a good set of lights.

-So there you have it—the dirty truth about before and after photos!
+So, there you have it—the dirty truth about before and after photos!
 Just keep these four secrets in mind, and you’ll be able to spot fake before and after photos a mile away.